chaimeleon-eu/tracer/README.md

 ```
 {
     "userId": <String, values not limited>,
+    "callerId": <String, values not limited>,
     "userAction": <String, values from a predefined set>
 }
 ```